 Hiding money or any other assets in a divorce is illegal, but unfortunately it is commonly and easily done in divorce cases.
 Get educated and be sure to have trusted, qualified and experienced professionals in your corner as soon as possible.
 The longer you delay, the deeper the assets can be buried.

-If you would like more assistance, please contact us today to schedule your free consultation with one of our qualified and compassionate divorce and family law attorneys who can help you with your divorce or any other type of family law matter.
+If you would like more assistance, please contact us today to schedule your initial consultation with one of our qualified and compassionate divorce and family law attorneys who can help you with your divorce or any other type of family law matter.